-To learn more about our views on international equities please see the Insights portion of our Touchstone Investments website.
+To learn more about our views on international equities and emerging markets please see the Insights portion of our Touchstone Investments website.

 This commentary is for informational purposes only and should not be used or construed as an offer to sell, a solicitation of an offer to buy or a recommendation to buy, sell or hold any security.
 Investing in an index is not possible.
 Investing involves risk, including the possible loss of principal and fluctuation of value.
 Past performance is no guarantee of future results.